 Moscow Mule Recipe

-A very simple recipe which is essentially vodka, ginger beer and lime.
+A very easy recipe, the Moscow mule ingredients are simply vodka, ginger beer and fresh lime juice.
 Recipes vary on the ratio of these three items and it’s evolved over the years.
 It’s common now to see mint as a garnish.
 And depending on where you order one you may see it served with a cucumber.

 If you want to jazz it up a bit the Moscow Mule is a forgiving recipe.
 You can easily add berries or fruit like pomegranate or fresh summer peaches.
 I also think elderflower cordial would be wonderful in this recipe.